multimodalAI/multimodal-ai-hugo-group/content/authors/haolin-wang/_index.md

 ---
 # Display name
-title: Mohammod Suvon
+title: Haolin Wang

 # Username (this should match the folder name)
 authors:
-- mohammod-suvon
+- haolin-wang

 # Is this the primary user of the site?
 superuser: false